godotengine/godot-docs/classes/class_physicsserver3d.rst

 - void **body_set_max_contacts_reported** **(** :ref:`RID<class_RID>` body, :ref:`int<class_int>` amount **)**

 Sets the maximum contacts to report.
-Bodies can keep a log of the contacts with other bodies, this is enabled by setting the maximum amount of contacts reported to a number greater than 0.
+Bodies can keep a log of the contacts with other bodies.
+This is enabled by setting the maximum number of contacts reported to a number greater than 0.

 ----